AllenInstitute/mapping_report_cards/Human_reports/FLAT_human.md

 ### Quantitative analysis

-Here we evaluate `FLAT` at predicting high quality samples for each of the query datasets from the human SEA-AD benchmark.
+Here we evaluate `Correlation Mapping` at predicting high quality samples for each of the query datasets from the human SEA-AD benchmark.

 <details>